Nim Metaprogramming - Macro Tutorial

 return x + y

-Let us start with templates and untyped parameters.
+Let us start with template

-To run each snippet of code in this tutorial, you will need to import the std/macros package.
+To run each snippet of code in this tutorial, you will need to import the std/macros

 import std/macros